PaulElisha/dragonswap-docs/dgswap-docs/Liquidity Concepts/article-1.6.md

                     ? liquidity - uint128(-params.liquidityDelta)
                     : liquidity + uint128(params.liquidityDelta);
 ```
-This checks if the liquidityDelta is negative, but if otherwise, it is positive, then it should add liquidityDelta.
+This checks if the liquidityDelta is negative (we want to remove liquidity), but if otherwise, it is positive, then it should add liquidityDelta.

 It is the same logic used here: